UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2021-03-23-compe-club-weekly.md

 **WHEN:** Thursday, April 1st, 7:00 PM

 **WHAT:** Our election and Annual General Meeting for the Computer Engineering Club will be held next week.
 It is a good time to start think about it if you wish to run for it.
-Following roles up for election.
+The following roles are up for election.
 - President
 - VP Internal
 - VP External